-Self-worth, or self-esteem, is simply a sense of one’s own value as human beings.
-It’s the opinions we have about who we are.
+Self-worth, or self-esteem, is a sense of one’s own value as a human being.
+Simply put, it’s the opinions we have about who we are.

 Self-worth matters because we tend to live our lives based on the core attitudes and thoughts we have about ourselves.
-If we have a low sense of self-worth, we won’t be truly happy no matter what we do to try to fill that void.
+If we have a low sense of self-worth, we won’t truly be happy no matter what we do to try to fill the void.

-We all have an innate desire to be wanted and accepted.
+We all have an innate desire to be loved, wanted, and accepted.
 We were created that way.
-However, if we don’t find acceptance in the right place, we’ll always come up short.
-There’s no magic program, no motivational speaker, no new diet, no boyfriend, brand new clothes, or amount of wealth that can help us feel more wanted, loved, or accepted if we haven’t already received those things from the right source.
+However, if we search for love and acceptance in the wrong places, we will always come up short.
+There’s no magic program, no motivational speaker, no new diet, no boyfriend, brand new clothes, or amount of wealth that can help us feel loved, wanted, or accepted if we don’t already know where our worth comes from.